greg-raven/Uncommon-Sense/_posts/2021-05-31-putting-the-trans-in-transition.md

 ---
-title: 'Putting the trans in transition'
+title: "Putting the trans in transition"
 layout: post
 categories:
 - morals